 End or change an Income Withholding Order because support ended

-You should have gotten an updated Income Withholding Order when the judge signed the new child support order.
+⚠️ If you have a new child support order, you should have gotten an updated Income Withholding Order when the judge signed order.
 If you did not, find out how to get one.
 Either parent can do this.

 When the duty to pay support for a child ends